nats-io/nats-site/content/blog/nats-security-update.md

 Overall, we feel NATS came out with flying colors.
 The server had one low rated vulnerability which was immediately fixed.

 Simplicity pays off.
-The report noted that most clients are small in comparison to other projects evaluated, thus presenting a small attack surface.
-Our canonical go client had no issues reported.
+The report noted that most of the NATS clients are small in comparison to other projects evaluated, thus presenting a small attack surface.
+Our canonical Go client had no issues reported.
 In the C client there was a critical overflow issue which was immediately fixed and all other issues have been fixed or addressed by the NATS team.